Look Before You Love

 Look Before You Love is a 1948 British drama film directed by Harold Huth and starring Margaret Lockwood, Griffith Jones and Maurice Denham.
+The screenplay was by Reginald Long based on the story I Know You by Ketti Frings.

 Plot summary

 A woman working in the British Embassy in Brazil falls in love and marries a man, but soon discovers him to be a drunken wastrel tied up with serious crime.
 He tries to get her to marry a dying millionaire so he can remarry her.